 When it comes to saving money, it can be hard to know where to start.
-There is retirement and your next vacation.
-You might be saving for a new house.
-It is easy to end up confused and unsure of where to focus the bulk of your saving strength.
-Answer these questions you to help make sure your savings contributions are properly prioritized.
+One expert will tell you to start with your house while another says your focus should be on retirement.
+It is easy to end up confused and know what where to prioritize your savings.

 Retirement may seem like a long way off, but it’s important to start saving as soon as possible.
 This is so that you can receive the full benefits of compound interest or an employer match.
 A general rule of thumb is to save 15% of your income towards retirement savings.
 However, this may vary depending upon your particular financial situation.

 If a 401(k) option is unavailable to you, you may want to look into an IRA, which can help minimize the tax burden on your savings.
 Regardless of how you decide to go about it, the earlier you start to save for retirement, the better.

 What major expenses do you have coming down the road?
 Do you eventually want to buy a house?
 Have kids that need to go to college?
 Long-term savings goals tend to be geared towards major purchases or momentous life occasions, like buying a home or getting married.

 While arguably not as pertinent as an emergency or retirement fund, these goals do require a lot of time and planning.
 See how much money you have left to contribute to these endeavors, and then you can divide your money between them in whatever way you see fit.

 Do you have a “just for me” fund?

 Vacations, major electronics, and other big non-essential purchases can all be covered by a “just for me” fund.
 These are items or experiences that may cost a hefty sum of money but aren’t really conducive to your overall financial wellbeing or major life goals.

 These are typically considered to be lowest in priority since they’re more-or-less things we want as opposed to things we need.
 But, as long as you have your other major savings goals under control you should be able to contribute to your “just for me” fund without concern.